 When Peter first offered a session with both he and Tamar, and for the same price I thought there has to be a catch and asked him why.
-He let me know other clients had found working with the two of them inspiring and he said he so loved working with his co-therapist that he didn’t want to meet us in any other way.
+He let me know other clients had found working with the two of them inspiring.
 I wasn’t sure if my partner could handle someone so damn straight up.
 But in fact she loved the idea.
 Especially with both genders present she felt less likely to end up the bad guy – that happened in our couple therapy five years ago with a single therapist.

 So we turned up in what is a beautiful room with a big heart.
 Almost immediately I realised this wasn’t just two people but a woman and a man, of different ages and ethnicities and both totally present.
 That alone was strong, heart warming, validating of the rightness of us being there.
 Somehow it was safe and honest.
 As the session progressed I heard their different voices tracking each other and us, like a dance that weaved a harmony through our chaos.
 There were quiet reflective moments in which we were all thoughtful.
 They were really open with each other about the direction they were taking the session.
 They were co-leaders talking calmly about process – more about how we cook together, for example, than what we cook.
 We start a lot of arguments in the kitchen.
 Hearing them openly negotiating, reflecting on our behaviour and their own, was strange.
 They even said things like, “I was wrong about that, do you have a better idea”.
 We wondered if they were related but no. Yet the way they worked together was a model for how we as a couple could better manage our own madness.
 Wow!
 Highly recommended.
 Kerry G. Byron Bay